foreverpersist/Document/android/work.md

 # Support pivot_root

 	pivot_root, which runc uses normally will not work on a ramfs or tmpfs root filesystem.
-We can work around this by two means.
+	We can work around this by two means:
+>* swith_root
+>* --no-pivot

 ## Create new tmpfs as rootfs, then use switch_root